MRes Gaelic and Celtic Studies

 SPECIAL FEATURES

-The MRes in Gaelic and Celtic Studies provides students with a professional grounding in the fields of Gaelic and Celtic Studies, offering them the opportunity to pursue their scholarly interests and to develop their skills in formal academic writing, analysis and communication through the medium of Gaelic.
+The MRes Gaelic and Celtic Studies provides students with a professional grounding in the fields of Gaelic and Celtic Studies, offering them the opportunity to pursue their scholarly interests and to develop their skills in formal academic writing, analysis and communication through the medium of Gaelic.

 DESCRIPTION